 We spend a lot of time thinking about our lives – how we want to live, our priorities, how to allocate our time between work, friends and family.
 We also do an awful lot to fend off death, from eating well and exercising through to surgery and taking medications.
 We do, however, avoid talking about death.
 Death, although coming to all of us, is confronting and often associated with great anxiety.

 But the abstraction of art allows us to delve into fragile topics in more detail.
 Artists Rebecca French and Andrew Mottershead spent more than a year researching what happens to the body after death.
-The resultant experience, Afterlife, is a site-specific, individualised listening experience that plays out like a meditation on one’s death.
-It is a series of four audio works, eerily grounding, liberating and reflective.
-I attended Waterborne in Hobart on the Derwent River, and Bushlands in Melbourne’s Royal Botanic Gardens.
+The resultant experience, Afterlife, a series of site-specific, individualised listening experiences that play out like a meditation on one’s death.
+It consists of four audio works, eerily grounding, liberating and reflective.
+I attended Waterborne in Hobart on the Derwent River, and Bushland in Melbourne’s Royal Botanic Gardens.
 The experiences were similar, but different; the clinically scientific language prompted me – and other participants I chatted with afterwards – to reflect on life, and death, in a way that we had not done before.

 The Afterlife series has already been back to Australia this year, and will return again in spring.
 I spoke with Andrew about French & Mottershead’s unique practice.

 Much of French & Mottershead’s work requires the audience to draw on their own life experiences to participate in the work.
 What is it about this immersive practice that appeals to you?

 We like situations where we’re engaging people, the audience, or the community, in a process that enables them to be creative in some way, or to facilitate their own journey/story/idea about themselves and the space that they’re in.
 In a way, it’s like sharing your vision, your eyes, your artistic senses and opening that up to the audience.
 Not to sound condescending, but it can also enhance people’s relationship with the place, and encourage them to use their own memories in different ways.